 I had one of the best vegetarian burgers of my life at True Food Kitchen in Scottsdale during this trip.
 This local chain has an open kitchen concept and a menu to delight any vegan, vegetarian and gluten-free eater.
 The burger is made with seventy ingredients, yes seventy, and it is impeccable.
 The “scratch bar” is brimming with a selection of wines, local beers and seasonal cocktails made using fresh pressed fruit and vegetable juices and organic spirits – making even the cocktails taste fresh and healthy.

-This weekend getaway in Arizona was the perfect foreplay for Summer and the perfect tease into Spring for me; filled with fresh goodness and local surprises as well as quintessential desert favourites that have been happening for years, a visit to the Mesa and Phoenix area is a must if you are craving a desert escape and you want to experience the surprising and stunning Southwest.
+This weekend getaway in Arizona was filled with fresh goodness and local surprises as well as quintessential desert favourites that have been happening for years.
+With so many things to do in Mesa and Phoenix, a visit to the area is a must if you are craving a desert escape and you want to experience the surprising and stunning Southwest.

 Pat Bailey is a certified Bhakti Yoga Teacher, published poet, writer and entrepreneur with a passion for exploring the globe.
 Pat is also the founder of The Hell Yes Life, where she has created her own branding academy helping to elevate brands and students through authentic and intuitive coaching.